WWE WrestleMania 2020: How to watch on WWE Network, start times, two day card and more

 The main event of the show is Brock Lesnar defending his WWE Championship against Royal Rumble winner Drew McIntyre.
 Normally I'd say this would be a surefire great match, but, as you're no doubt tired of hearing, it's not normal times.
 Elsewhere, John Cena returns to face Bray "The Fiend" Wyatt and The Undertaker rises to face AJ Styles.

-Roman Reigns is scheduled to wrestle Goldberg for the Universal Championship, but he's since pulled out of the match.
-Who will take the reins and face Goldberg instead is yet to be officially announced.
+Perhaps the wildest element of this WrestleMania is that Roman Reigns was scheduled to face Goldberg for the Universal Championship, but pulled out of the match.
+Instead, the WCW legend will defend his title against Braun Strowman.

 Start times